 Copy your passport

 Before you travel, scan your passport and email it to yourself so that you can print it out if your passport is lost or stolen.
 This will help speed up the replacement process.

 Roll to make more room

-Rolling your clothes military style saves heaps of space, or you could even use space-compressible plastic bags to push out excess air.
+Rolling your clothes military-style saves heaps of space, or you could even use space-compressible plastic bags to push out excess air.
 Also, check ahead for laundry facilities.
 Airbnb accommodation often includes these at no extra cost, but even if there’s a charge, if it’s affordable, perhaps you don’t need to pack as much.

 Forgot your charger in the packing rush?
 Don’t panic.
 You can always charge your device using the USB connector port on your hotel room’s TV, or at free charging points at airports or even on the plane.

 Bring an external battery for your mobile phone

 Exploring and photographing holiday attractions can drain your phone pretty quickly, especially if you’re also relying on it to be your GPS.
-Take an external power pod and if you are doing a road trip, invest in a car charger.
+Take an external power pod and if you're doing a road trip, invest in a car charger.